Deontic Temporal Logic for Formal Verification of AI Ethics: Deontic Logic for Ethics

+\paragraph{Remark on normative and descriptive axioms.} The axiom sets in this work contain two kinds of statements. \emph{Descriptive} (factual) axioms, such as Axiom~\ref{axiom1}, assert material implications about the actual behavior of systems classified as ethical---for instance, that an ethical system performing action~$a$ in fact produces an ethically required outcome. \emph{Normative} (deontic) axioms, such as Axioms~\ref{axiom2} and~\ref{axiom3}, use the operators~$O$ and~$P$ to express what \emph{ought} or \emph{may} be the case.
+In standard deontic logic, the bridge $O(\varphi) \to \varphi$ (``what is obligatory is actual'') does not hold in general.
+Our framework avoids this collapse by formulating the core derivations (Theorems~\ref{theorem1} through~\ref{theorem8}) so that factual conclusions follow from factual axioms, while deontic axioms govern permissibility and prohibition.
+The descriptive axioms can be understood as characterizing an \emph{idealized compliant} system: one that, by definition, satisfies its ethical obligations.
+This modeling choice is analogous to the ``compliant agent'' assumption common in normative multi-agent systems~\cite{boella2006introduction}.

 Based on the foundational principles outlined above and the domain knowledge, we have formulated Theorems ~\ref{theorem1} and ~\ref{theorem2} to ensure that the AI system adheres to ethical standards in all relevant dimensions.
-Theorem~\ref{theorem1} asserts that for an AI system to be ethical, it must follow all the ethical guidelines.
-It specifies that the system should not only be accurate in predicting outcomes but also do so in a manner that upholds principles such as fairness, transparency, and non-discrimination. \begin{theorem} An AI system obliged to perform ethical action $\mathit{a}$ is obliged to follow ethical guidelines: $O(\mathit{x_a} \land \mathcal{E}(\mathit{a})) \rightarrow O(\mathit{x_a} \land \mathcal{G}(\mathit{x}))$ \end{theorem} \begin{proof} Assume $O(\mathit{x_a} \land \mathcal{E}(\mathit{a}))$.
-We want to prove $O(\mathit{x_a} \land \mathcal{G}(\mathit{x}))$.
+Theorem \ref{theorem1} formalizes the principle that an AI system adhering to ethical guidelines cannot simultaneously execute an action that is deemed unethical.
+The theorem expresses a logical safeguard: compliance with ethical guidelines excludes the possibility of unethical behavior.
+In other words, if a system genuinely follows its prescribed ethical framework, it is logically inconsistent for it to perform an action that violates ethical standards. \begin{theorem} If an AI system $x$ follows ethical guidelines, then it cannot perform an action $a$ that is ethically impermissible: $\mathcal{G}(x_a) \rightarrow \neg(\mathit{x_a} \land \neg\mathcal{E}_{act}(a)) $ \end{theorem}